The Constance Project

 Throughout all this, I kept a journal of my own process—finding pieces, putting them together, and figuring out how to share the project with readers.
 Multiple layers of discovery and revision accumulated, creating another story I wanted to communicate.

-So the series now brings together three interrelated elements:
+So the series now brings together two interrelated elements:

 The Constance Expansions: a further look into some of the characters, themes, and events that shape the core story—ranging from “The Surprising Truth about Starlets” to “An Unexpected JFK Connection”

-My first post will introduce Constance, outline the five parts of the core story, and preview the cast of characters.
-Then, a new episode every week.
+Meet Constance Dowling introduces Constance, outlines the five parts of the core story, and previews the cast of characters.
+Then, a new episode every week or so—fifteen in all.
+New expansions will appear at intervals as I have time to work them out.

 After many attempts to fit Constance into a conventional type of publication, I decided to experiment with a new kind of format here on Substack.
 I hope you will join me to see if it works.
 And I hope you will be as fascinated by these stories as I have been.